christran60/dougdoug-obs-overlay/README.md

 - **Crop First**: Always crop out the admin panel before going live
 - **Chroma Key**: Use the green background (#00b140) for easy chroma key removal in OBS

-## Troubleshooting

-### Overlay not showing in OBS
-- Make sure the file path is correct
-- Check that the Browser Source is enabled
-- Verify the local file checkbox is checked

-### Stats not updating
-- Refresh the browser source in OBS
-- Check browser console for errors (F12)

-### Chroma key not working
-- Verify the key color matches exactly: `#00b140`
-- Adjust similarity and smoothness values
-- Make sure the background color hasn't been changed

-### Admin panel still visible
-- Make sure you've cropped the source using Alt+Left Mouse Button
-- Adjust the crop handles until the admin panel is hidden

 ## Credits

 - Made by [@sixtyvari0us](https://twitter.com/sixtyvari0us)
 - Designed for DougDoug food challenge streams
-- Built with vanilla HTML, CSS, and JavaScript